argodev/study/docs/ctf/portswigger.md

 I went down a failed rathole here a bit before I read https://portswigger.net/web-security/cross-site-scripting/dom-based and noticed that the `innerHTML` sink doesn't accept `script` elements and, as such, you need to use other elements usch as `img` or `iframe`.
 I used the example directly from the page (`<img src=1 onerror=alert(document.domain)>`) and it worked successfully.

-### DOM XSS in jQuery anchor href attribute sink using location.search source
+### :material-gauge-empty: DOM XSS in jQuery anchor href attribute sink using location.search source

 !!! question
     This lab contains a DOM-based cross-site scripting vulnerability in the submit feedback page.
 It uses the jQuery library's `$` selector function to find an anchor element, and changes its `href` attribute using data from `location.search`.